-The English translation of the Bodhicharyavatara that will be used is The Way of the Bodhisattva, translated by Padmakara translation group and published by Shambhala Publications.
+The English translation of the Bodhicharyavatara that is used is The Way of the Bodhisattva, translated by Padmakara translation group and published by Shambhala Publications.

 The Nectar of Manjushri’s Speech by Kunzang Pelden is a Padmakara translation into English of Khenpo Kunpal’s original text and it is published by Shambala Publications in 2007.
 This is recommended by Rinpoche as a very useful reference book.

 The requested commitment is simply to listen, read and study all the lessons without skipping any.
 The lessons include Rinpoche’s teachings and the related text that are posted online.
 All students will be able to access the study materials at any time on the website, so they can connect and avail of the most current material or catch up on past ones if required.
 The study will progress in such a way that everyone can follow at a level they feel most comfortable with.
 So we warmly invite all who wish to study online with Ringu Tulku Rinpoche to avail of this wonderful opportunity.